Milan144/ChatAII/README.md

 - [ ] Fix docker compose

 ## Techs
-This app is using GO for the server-side
+This app is using Python for the server-side and Flutter for the client-side app.

 ## Requirements
-You must install Go.
-Make sure go is installed by typing 'go version'.
-(On MacOS go is already added in path but on other OS you may need to add it yourself).
+Make sure you have installed python and Flutter.
+Check if Flutter can run by typing "flutter doctor" (You need to add flutter to the path).

+### Optional requirement
+Its better if you have docker installed to easily access to a database.

 ## Installation
-Launch the installation script, it will install the dependencies for the GO server.
+Launch the installation script, it will install the dependencies for the python api and the flutter app.

 ## Database
+"docker compose up -d"

 Import the characterChatAI.sql file into msql.

 ## Start the app